Jack-Drake/Anasheed-Site/README.md

 Anasheed are very important in islamic culture and is usually only left as recordings and sounds and in memory.
 Thankfully, these anasheed won't be forgotten.

-The Beta of the Anasheed site can be found @ ~~Anasheed.cf~~ Anasheed.biz
+The Beta of the Anasheed site can be found @ ~~Anasheed.cf~~ Anasheed.app

-If you feel like there is a nasheed missing than pleaee let us know through the issue tab up above.
+If you feel like there is a nasheed missing than please let us know through the issue tab up above.
 Or email us through the site's contact us tab.

 If you are looking for a business plan for the use of these nasheeds, please contact us through the site's contact us tab